luckystar1992/01_Git_Test/readme2.txt

 not this line .
-Git commit -m "this is the noe about the file" this is the third line changed/
+Git commit -m "this is the noe about the file" this is the third line change/

+this is branch V1